grafana/tempo/docs/tempo/website/operations/serverless_gcp.md

 # Google Cloud Run

-This document will walk you through setting up a Google Cloud Run for serverless backend search.
+This document walks you through setting up a Google Cloud Run for serverless backend search.
 For more guidance on configuration options for full backend search [check here](./backend_search.md).

 1. Build the docker image: